 “Damn it!”
-I yelled, making Avrille’s eyes shoot up to me in surprise as I rushed over to the cauldron and cut the heat.
+I yelled, making Avrille’s eyes shoot up to me in surprise as I dashed over to the cauldron and cut the heat.

 “Was it boiling?!”
 Avrille asked worriedly, running up to my side.

-“Yes,” I muttered, furious at myself.
-I was supposed to have turned off the heat right when Avrille entered the workroom at three, but my watching of her had made me completely forget.
+“Yes,” I muttered between gritted teeth, furious at myself.
+I was supposed to have turned off the heat right when Avrille entered the workroom at three, but the distraction of her actual arrival and presence had made me completely forget.

-supposed to be brought to a boil until all of the ingredients are added.
-If I don’t cool this immediately…” I couldn’t bear to finish the sentence out loud, but I knew what it would mean.
-The entire potion could be ruined, and I would have the singularly unpleasant job of informing St. Mungo’s that I did not have it for them.
+“It is not supposed to be brought to a boil until all of the ingredients are added.
+If I don’t cool this immediately …” I couldn’t bear to finish the sentence aloud, but I knew what it would mean.
+The entire potion could be ruined, and I would have the singularly unpleasant job of informing St. Mungo’s that I did not have it ready for them.
 Unless the Healers had another source, there were going to be a fair amount of angry werewolves when the full moon came around in two days’ time.